johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ### Create a security group to enable WCF

 > [!TIP]
-> If you have pre-existing groups on Intune, they will automatically get imported to Edge management service.
+> If you have pre-existing groups in Intune, they will be automatically imported to the Edge management service.
 You can reuse them here without any additional work.

-To create a group on Edge management service, open the Microsoft 365 admin center.
+To create a group on the Edge management service, open the Microsoft 365 admin center.

 1. Go to **Active teams & groups** > **Security groups**, and then select **Add a security group**.